 Automatic subscription renewals offer the convenience of continued service and data for your organization’s SaaS applications.
 But, on the other hand, there’s a significant “oops” factor: Details of notification periods and renewal dates frequently get misplaced or forgotten, leading to unwanted renewals and unnecessary costs.

-A study of Zylo’s database of more than $20 billion in SaaS spend shows that a large organization will undergo two SaaS application renewals every business day on average.
+A study of Zylo’s database of more than $21 billion in SaaS spend shows that a large organization will undergo one SaaS application renewal every business day on average.

 But, without a practical SaaS management framework or system of record that addresses SaaS renewals, many businesses are exposed to increased costs.
 And if an application exists as shadow IT, it may expose the company to increased risks.

 The most crucial element in an automatic renewal strategy is information.
 There is no “standard” notification period, so it’s essential to find this specific information when possible.
 While notification periods of 30, 60, and 90 days are most common, some applications have notification periods as short as one day or as many as 365 days or more.

 To find the notification period and renewal date, locate the original SaaS agreement, contract, or original purchase receipt.
 Remember that these dates may refresh or update if and when notable account changes occur, such as upgrading to new products or features.

 Use this information to build an application renewal calendar that charts the dates that significant applications or subscriptions will renew.
 The calendar can also record other important SaaS contract details such as features, pricing, and assigned users to build a system of record for all SaaS applications.